TheMaor2804/Community-Guides-Project/README.md

     ```sh
     npm start
     ```
-5. Navigate back to the root directory
+5. Open a new terminal!

-6. Install dependencies
+6. Navigate and install dependencies

     ```sh
     cd frontend